Last night I dreamed a wild and bluesy sonnet.

 done other than by hungry, smoking hornets and in flatted B!

-Poet RUSS TRAUNSTEIN lives and writes in Brighton, MA.
+Poet RUSS TRAUNSTEIN, appearing in these pages for the first time, lives and writes in Brighton, MA.